eml-physical changes needed

 of moving to the ecoinfo cvs server.

-#5 Updated by Matt Jones about 18 years ago
+#5 Updated by Matt Jones over 18 years ago

 About raster metadata -- looks good.
 A few comments: